The Twins Almanac for July

 Rutherford Gets Into Only MLB Game

-23-year-old Stillwater native Jim Rutherford gets into his only major league game with the Cleveland Naps, taking over in center field and going 1-for-2 with a walk in a 17-5 loss to the Red Sox at the Huntington Avenue Baseball Grounds in Boston.
+23-year-old Stillwater native Jim Rutherford got into his only major league game with the Cleveland Naps on this date in 1910, taking over in center field and going 1-for-2 with a walk in a 17-5 loss to the Red Sox at the Huntington Avenue Baseball Grounds in Boston.
+A .667 MLB career on-base percentage for the Cornell alumnus isn’t bad!

 July 12, 1972